uw-midsun/box/README.md

 exit
 ```

-**Notes**: After you exit the VM, it will still be running!
+**Note**: After you exit the VM, it will still be running!
 You can enter the VM again by sshing in again, or you can shutdown the VM by running

 ```bash
 vagrant halt